The TraxinteL Guide to Digital Infidelity (2025)

 Every internet user has a digital chronotype (their specific daily rhythm of being online).

-• Online Status Tracking: By continuously monitoring the "Last Seen" statuses of two suspected individuals across platforms (Telegram, WhatsApp, Instagram), analysts look for synchronized offline/online patterns.
-If Person A and Person B consistently go offline at 11:30 PM and come back online at 6:00 AM, the statistical probability of a connection rises exponentially.
+- Online Status Tracking: By reviewing the "Last Seen" statuses of two suspected individuals across platforms (Telegram, WhatsApp, Instagram), analysts look for repeated offline and online overlap that may justify deeper review.

-• Burner Overlap: Target individuals often use burner phones or secondary 'sock puppet' accounts (e.g., a hidden Snapchat).
-Analysts look for concurrent data usage—if the primary phone goes dark precisely when the burner phone comes online, they are the same user.
+- Burner Overlap: Target individuals often use burner phones or secondary 'sock puppet' accounts (e.g., a hidden Snapchat).
+Analysts look for consistent overlap windows between primary and secondary activity, but treat them as correlation signals rather than identity proof on their own.

 2. Geospatial Co-location